floragunncom/search-guard-docs/_content/_docs_kibana/kibana_authentication_kerberos.md

 searchguard.auth.type: "kerberos"
 ```

-You can use all Search Guard features like multi tenancy and the configuration GUI with Kerberos.
+You can use all Search Guard features like Multi-Tenancy and the configuration GUI with Kerberos.

 Due to bugs and limitations in Kibana and X-Pack, not all X-Pack features will work however, please see below.
 {: .note .js-note .note-warning}